robotmatt/TriviaGame/README.md

-# TriviaGame
+# Trivia Game
-UT Austin Coding Bootcamp Homework 5
+This is the UT Austin Coding Bootcamp Homework 5, a Trivia Game!